 The National Museum of Wildlife Art is Jackson’s gem and has fantastic features both inside and outside.
 Throughout the summer the museum offers outdoor live music, theater, yoga and a great walk along the ¾ mile trail that overlooks the National Elk Refuge.

-Inside, the Children’s Discovery Gallery is a place to let kids safely explore.
+Inside, the Children’s Discovery Gallery is a family-friendly part of the museum that lets kids safely explore.
 This area includes a hands-on artist’s studio, life-size diorama, animal costumes, a reading nook and puppet theater.